How to resolve a complaint – A guideline for all those who come into contact with Perennial

 - Director of Services (also the FCA Compliance Officer) – any aspect of the casework or debt advice service

-- Director of Marketing & Development – any complaints relating to marketing or fundraising, including publicity
+- Director of Marketing & Fundraising– any complaints relating to marketing or fundraising, including publicity

 - Director of Finance – any other complaint